 66% of companies expect to increase their use of cloud-based technology in the next three years.
 This is another trend prevalent amongst companies who have gone Google, who begin adopting cloud services early on in their development and, through experimentation and iteration, begin to adopt more and more cloud solutions across their business processes.
 Businesses using an above average number of cloud services also grow 26% faster and drive 21% more profit than those that use no cloud tools.

-Watch Neil Delaney, SMB Director, Google Enterprise, on what fast growth means today.
+Watch Neil Delaney, SMB Director, Google Cloud, on what fast growth means today.

 The cloud is favored by both startups and established companies